Homothetic Killing horizons in generic Vaidya spacetimes: Thermodynamics for Kerr-Vaidya black holes

 which implies the existence of curvature singularities at $\zeta=-\infty$, $z=\infty$.
 Integrating equation (\ref{dzstar}), the tortoise-like coordinate $z^*$ can be obtained as

 Therefore, we find that the singularities occur at $z=0,~ z=z_2$ ($\zeta\rightarrow -\infty$), see Fig.\ref{figure1}.

 The outermost homothetic killing horizon $z_3$ is a Cauchy horizon.
 Since we want to obtain a model spacetime that is asymptotically flat and vacuum in the distant future, the homothetic charged Vaidya solution should be cut along the null surface $v=v_0$ (constant) ($\zeta=$ constant) and attached to a portion of a Reissner–Nordström spacetime.
-The mass ($M$) and the charge ($Q$) of the final RN black hole will be such that the Cauchy horizon coincides with the outer event horizon $(r_+)$ of the black hole,
+The mass ($M$) and the charge ($Q$) of the final RN BH will be such that the Cauchy horizon coincides with the outer event horizon $(r_+)$ of the BH,

 This indicates a null shell structure present at $v=v_0.$ Usually, the HKHs are outside the critical surfaces that may trigger the question of energy condition violation.
 We may restrict ourselves to a region for the mass and charge parameters such that the singularities can be visible only locally; otherwise, there can be global naked singularities for which the event horizon lies inside the Cauchy horizon $z=z_3$ surface.
 The coincidence of the Cauchy horizon with the event horizon of the RN black hole indicates a marginally naked character of such a spacetime.